CluedIn-io/CluedIn.Enricher.GoogleImages/README.md

-# CluedIn.Enricher.GoogleMaps
+# CluedIn.Enricher.GoogleImages

-CluedIn External Search for Google Maps Crawler.
+CluedIn External Search for Google Images Enricher.

 ------

 ## Overview

-This repository contains the code and associated tests for bucketing addresses based of Entities and Clues that have set a value for the Organization.Address core vocabulary.
+This repository contains the code and associated tests for enriching with images based of Entities and Clues that have set a value for a vocabulary.

 ## Usage

 ### NuGet Packages

-To use the `Google Maps` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.Web nuget package to your environment.
+To use the `Google Images` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.GoogleImages nuget package to your environment.

 ### Running Tests